dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/v6-info.md

 - [FormLabel](/uilib/components/form-label) got a new prop `sr_only`.
 This way you still can provide a **label**, but available only for screen readers.
 - [DatePicker](/uilib/components/date-picker) got a new prop `reset_button_text` to show a _Reset_ button inside the date picker.
+- New helper class: `dnb-responsive-component` Makes some component form components, like [Input](/uilib/components/input) react to mobile sized screens.
+But as this can have some negative effects to have this enabled by default, you can enable this optionally by using this helper class.

 ## Resources package